BiocCheck encapsulates Bioconductor package guidelines

 Failed to copy the "script/BiocCheck" script to /Library/Frameworks/R.framework/Resources/bin.
 If you want to be able to run 'R CMD BiocCheck' you'll need to copy it yourself to a directory on your PATH, making sure it is executable.
-Edit the copied version, replacing RSCRIPT_PATH with the full path to Rscript.
-See BiocCheck vignette for more information.
+See the BiocCheck vignette for more information.

 You can fix the problem by following these instructions (noting that

 live in a different directory on your system than what is shown above).

 If you don't have permission to copy this file to the